-Any appeal giving all the grounds of that appeal must be despatched in writing to the Faculty Secretary of the relevant Faculty, or to the Director of the Senate Office, as appropriate, within 10 working days of the intimation to the student of the decision against which he or she is appealing.
+Any appeal giving all the grounds of that appeal must be despatched in writing to the Clerk of the relevant Faculty, or to the Director of the Senate Office, as appropriate, within 10 working days of the intimation to the student of the decision against which he or she is appealing.

-Students are advised to consult the Faculty Secretary of the relevant Faculty before lodging an appeal to the Faculty Appeals Committee and the Director of the Senate Office, before lodging an appeal to the Senate Appeals Committee.
+Students are advised to consult the Secretary of the relevant Faculty before lodging an appeal to the Faculty Appeals Committee and the Director of the Senate Office, before lodging an appeal to the Senate Appeals Committee.

 The Code of Procedure for Appeals to a Faculty Appeals Committee and the Code of Procedure for Appeals to the Senate are set out in that section of the University Calendar entitled 'University Fees and General Information for Students', which is available online at www.glasgow.ac.uk/senate/calendar.
-Copies are also available for students to consult in the Faculty Office.
-The address of the Faculty Secretary, Faculty of Engineering is James Watt Building (South), University of Glasgow, Glasgow G12 8QQ.
+Copies are also available for students to consult in Faculty Offices.